 It might be hard to believe that a pair of socks can help with blood circulation and give support to the legs, but science says a lot about the effectiveness of compression socks.
 Doctors prescribe these socks to patients with serious medical conditions as well as those recovering from surgery, and they can also be used by athletes to prevent injury and/or improve performance.

-Types of Compression Technology
+Types of Pressure Hose Technology

 Three main compression techniques are used in compression socks and other compression clothing, including: